Rumpelstiltskin

 “I will find out your name,” said the Queen.

-“Oh, REALLY?” said the imp.
+“Oh, really?” said the imp.
 For he knew that no one on earth knew his name.
 He had made it up himself and had never told a soul.

-“Oh, REALLY?" said the imp.
+“Oh, really?" said the imp.

 “Very well,” he said.
 “You think you can find out my name?
 I give you three days.
 After three days, if you cannot tell me my name, the baby is mine forever.
 If you can guess my name, keep the baby for all I care.
 And tell no one about this pact!
 If you say but one word to anyone, including the King, the baby will disappear at once and you'll never see him again!”